yochaigal/cairn/wip/backgrounds/beast-handler.md

 # Beast Handler

-> You alone can walk among the creatures of the wild fearless and in control.
+> You alone can walk among the creatures of the wild, fearless and in control.
 You share a connection with animals that others can only dream of.
 As long as it lasts, anyways.

 ## Names